-The movement in investor interest in the Trust during the year is disclosed in Note 4 to the financial statements.
+The movement in units on issue in the Trust during the year is disclosed in Note 2 of the financial statements.

 Value of assets

 The value of the Trust's assets and liabilities is disclosed in the statement of financial position and derived using the basis set out in Note 1.2 to the financial statements.